VAIBHAVPATEL97/AI-Text-Generation-Web-application/README.md

 ```
 docker-compose ps
 ```
-Reason to select the GPT-2 model from hugging faces is solely based on my interest to explore the model.
-More details can be found in jupyter notebook in this repo.

 Note: If there are any issues with the repository feel free to create good first issue I will be happy to solve.